sendgrid/wordpress/README.md

 ## Changelog

+**1.11.5**
+* Fixed a potential stored XSS issue on the backend settings form
+* Fixed a potential CSRF issue on the backend settings form

 **1.11.4**
 * Fixed an issue where TO field recipients could not see each other in the email header